Stockholm university

 Academic Background

-I have a B.A. from Carleton College (USA), a J.D: from the University of Minnesota (USA), a masters of laws from Uppsala University, and a juris doktor (Ph.D.) from Stockholm University.
+I have a B.A. in history from Carleton College (USA), a J.D. from the University of Minnesota (USA), a masters of laws (jurkand) from Uppsala University, and a juris doktor (Ph.D.) from Stockholm University.
 I was a fellow at the Institute of European and Comparative Law and Christ Church, Oxford University during 2014-2015.
 I was nominated in 2017 by the Swedish Research Council to AcademiaNet as an outstanding woman of science.
-I am a Visiting Research Fellow at the Institute of European and Comparative Law, Oxford Faculty of Law, University of Oxford.
+I am currently a Visiting Research Fellow at the Institute of European and Comparative Law, Oxford Faculty of Law, University of Oxford.

 Academic Appointments

-My main assignment at the Department of Law in addition to teaching is as Director of International Affairs for the period 2018-2021.
+My main assignment at the Department of Law in addition to teaching is as Academic Director of International Affairs.
 This means that I am responsible for internationalization issues concerning student, teacher, staff and researcher exchanges.
 I am the head of the labor law department.

-I am the editor-in-chief of an international publication, Comparative Discrimination Law published by Brill Nijhoff Publishing.
+I am the editor-in-chief of an international publication, Comparative Discrimination Law published by Brill Nijhoff Publishing, and a co-editor of the International Journal of Discrimination and the Law published by Sage.
 I am a board member of the Berkeley Center for Comparative Equality and Non-Discrimination Law and co-chair of the BCCE working group on Covid-19 and equality as well as the Digital Equality working group.
-I am also a board member of the Institutet för social civilrätt and the Stiftelsen Folke Schmidts minnesfond för arbetsrättslig forskning.
-I am the chair for the Stockholm Centre for Commercial Law's Oxford Committee.
+I am a researcher at the Stockholm Centre for Commercial Law, and chair of the SCCL Oxford Committee as well as for the SCCL Labour and Discrimination Law Research Panel.

 Teaching

 I am head of the labour law department.
-I am course director for the upper-level elective courses, Equality Law and American and English Business Law.
+I am course director for the upper-level elective courses, Equality Law, Comparative Law and American and English Business Law.

 Research